cw-ec/reports_creation/README.md

 If the python command opens the Windows store type the following into the search bar: "Manage app execution aliases" and turn of the two python app installers that listed.

+Install required packages using pip:

+pip install -r requirements.txt

+should pip need to be updated navigate to the folder containing your python.exe and use the following command to update pip

+python.exe pip install --upgrade pip

 ## Usage

 In order to run the reports generation tool you will need to create a workflow.
 Example workflows can be found in the